-Smoking Cigarette smoking increases the risk of stroke.
+Cigarette smoking increases the risk of stroke.
 If you smoke, talk with your health care provider about how to quit.

 Physical activity reduces the risk for high blood pressure, high cholesterol, diabetes and maybe stroke itself.
 It can also improve recovery.
 Your health care team can help with a plan that’s right for you.

 If you drink alcohol, limit it to one drink a day for women or two drinks a day for men.
 If you don’t drink, don’t start.

 Talk with your healthcare provider about: Atrial Fibrillation (AFib) AFib is a quivering or irregular heartbeat that can lead to blood clots.
 People with AFib are more likely to have a stroke.

 Sometimes a stroke or TIA is the first sign of AFib.
 If you have AFib, it’s important to treat it to prevent another stroke.
 Sleep Apnea A person with sleep apnea may have pauses in breathing five to 30 times per hour or more during sleep.
 It prevents restful sleep and is a risk factor for recurrent stroke.

 Diagnosing and treating sleep apnea reduces your risk and may help improve your outcomes.

 Aspirin Depending on the type of stroke you had, your health care provider may include aspirin as part of your individual care plan to prevent another stroke.

 The American Stroke Association is here for you with information and support: